Animiral/go-strength-model/python/plots/HOWTO.md

 # Game Length Distribution

 This plot shows the distribution of game lengths for all games that ended in counting.
 The game length data must be provided in a plain text file, one per line.
 The script `analyzedataset.py` with the `gamelength` command writes out the data from a dataset list CSV.
-(The dummy argument is ignored, but required)
+(The dummy argument is ignored, but required.)
+The script can be easily modified to consider the entire dataset, or just training games.
 Extract the data, then create the plot with `gamelength.py` as follows:

 ```